'Coldest air in a generation' hits the Midwest. Officials warn of almost instant frostbite

 In central Iowa, wind chills are also a major concern.

-The National Weather Service forecast dangerous wind chills of negative 45 degrees for Des Moines, negative 57 for Waterloo and negative 60 for Mason City into Wednesday night.
+The National Weather Service forecast dangerous wind chills of negative 45 degrees for Des Moines, minus 57 for Waterloo and negative 60 for Mason City into Wednesday night.

 "This is the coldest air many of us will have ever experienced," it tweeted.